American Heart Association hosts HeartChat

 Did you know that cardiovascular disease is the number one killer of all Americans?
 In fact, someone dies from cardiovascular disease every 39 seconds.
 Sometimes, a little knowledge can go a long way in preventing it, and could save your life.

-That's why Channel 4 is partnering with the American Heart Association to bring you the HeartChat on Thursday, during the 5 to 7 p.m. newscasts.
+That's why Channel 4 is partnering with the American Heart Association to bring you the HeartChat during the 5 to 7 p.m. newscasts on Thursday.

-Doctors from area hospitals will join us on set and will answer your questions through our website, Twitter and Facebook.
+Doctors from the Mayo Clinic and Florida Blue will join us on set and will answer your questions through our website, Twitter and Facebook.
 During this chat you will have the chance to ask questions regarding your heart health.

 "We know that social media is an important part of how people communicate.
 Education and prevention are vital to our mission to build healthier lives, free of cardiovascular diseases and stroke," Katie Seay, communications director of the Jacksonville Chapter of the American Heart Association said.